What do you do when you are left holding many, many, individual stocks?

 I am going to understand the ins and outs of my portfolio, and I am going to simplify the heck out of that portfolio.

+My long-term goal, is to move to a simple 3 fund portfolio.
 Because that is what a Boglehead does.

 And yet I own 80 stocks ~ my very own mutual fund

 Unfortunately, there isn’t much that I can do about my Individual Stocks.
 I am paying much much higher fees on the mutual funds (>1%), so those are the first holdings that I unloaded.